U.S. to get coveted Alibaba IPO after Hong Kong talks founder

 The loss of the sale, which bankers have estimated to be worth more than $15 billion, is a blow to the Hong Kong stock exchange, as the deal would have added to its clout and trading volumes.

-A U.S. listing for Alibaba would come at a time when the NYSE Euronext NYX.N is seeking to snatch business away from the Nasdaq OMX Group (NDAQ.O), traditionally home to tech companies, after Facebook Inc's (FB.O) debut was marred by glitches on the exchange.
+A U.S. listing for Alibaba would come at a time when the NYSE Euronext is seeking to snatch business away from the Nasdaq OMX Group, traditionally home to tech companies, after Facebook Inc's debut was marred by glitches on the exchange.

 Social media network Twitter Inc is leaning toward picking the New York Stock Exchange over Nasdaq for its highly anticipated initial public offering, a person familiar with the matter told Reuters.